Click below for faster navigation:

 Limitations that Affect Your Swing

 In reality, most of us would like to hit the ball correctly as described above, but we all have our weaknesses whether they are mental, physical, or environmental.
 For some of us, not having enough power during the swing may be the issue.
 Getting enough rotation of the lower body may be hard to achieve.
-This all affects your swing mechanics.
-For others, slicing the ball is the issue or they’re playing on wet grass and can’t get a good grip during their swing.
+This all affects your Swing mechanics.
+For others, this can result having a slice in the Golf swing which might not be fixable with a Driver for a slice, or they’re playing on wet grass and can’t get a good grip during their swing.

-Either way, it is frustrating, and it results in you not performing at the level you want while adding unnecessary divets on the green.
+Either way, it is frustrating, and it results in you not performing at the level you want while adding unnecessary divots on the green.

 As we know, golf requires repetitive motion.
 With any chronic, repetitive motions there are injuries associated with it.
 Although golf isn’t known for high-level injuries that you may get from other sports such as football or rugby, injuries still do occur.
 They’re more common in amateur golfers than they are in professional golfers and below we find out why.